Bowfish/truffle-install-as-normal-user/README.md

 `~/.nvm/versions/node/v11.10.0/bin/truffle`

-and install the other packages which you had installed as sudo, such as ganache-cli or create-react-app.
+Install the other packages which you had installed as sudo, such as ganache-cli or create-react-app.